Wednesday, December 30, 2015

 Postcard, end of the 19th century / zoom

 • The cemetery of the Holy Innocents undergoes a similar evolution.
-The plan to make it a marketplace only, launched just before the Revolution, is completed toward 1824.
+The project to make it a marketplace only, launched just before the Revolution, is completed in the early 1820's.

 • Developers build the maze of covered passages at the same time.
 "Vero-Dodat," is named after the two butchers who finance it: